Guidance for designing distributed tables in Azure SQL Data Warehouse

 - The join type may not be a

-Not all skew is enough to warrant a fix.
-In some cases, the performance of a table in some queries can outweigh the harm of data skew.
 To decide if you should resolve data skew in a table, you should understand as much as possible about the data volumes and queries in your workload.
-One way to look at the impact of skew is to use the steps in the Query Monitoring article to monitor the impact of skew on query performance and specifically the impact to how long queries take to complete on the individual distributions.
+You can use the steps in the Query monitoring article to monitor the impact of skew on query performance.
+Specifically, look for how long it takes large queries to complete on individual distributions.

-This example uses [CTAS] to re-create a table with a different hash distribution column.
+This example uses CREATE TABLE AS SELECT to re-create a table with a different hash distribution column.